Economics and Appraisal

 We are part of the CQC (Cost, Quality, Customer) Efficiency Network initiative which is based in the Institute of Transport Studies and is a joint venture between the National Highways and Transport Network (NHT) and the University of Leeds.
 The CQC Efficiency Network offers local authorities throughout Britain the ability to quantify the scope for cost savings in the delivery of highway services and to identify better practises.

-We have opportunities for prospective PhD students.
+We have opportunities for prospective postgraduate researchers.
 Example projects and funding opportunities can be found in our PhD directory.
 Previous topics have included:

 • Strategic roads efficiency benchmarking